The Non-Executive of CES Energy Solutions is Exercising Options

-Today it was reported that the Non-Executive of CES Energy Solutions (CESDF), Stella Cosby, exercised options to sell 9,012 CESDF shares for a total transaction value of $6,805.
+Today it was reported that the Non-Executive of CES Energy Solutions (CESDF), John Michael Hooks, exercised options to sell 9,012 CESDF shares for a total transaction value of $6,805.

-This recent transaction decreases Stella Cosby’s holding in the company by 7% to a total of $70.18K.
-In addition to Stella Cosby, 2 other CESDF executives reported Sell trades in the last month.
+In addition to John Michael Hooks, 2 other CESDF executives reported Sell trades in the last month.
+This recent transaction decreases John Michael Hooks’ holding in the company by 1% to a total of $472.4K.

 See today’s analyst top recommended stocks >>